Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 - `folder` - An optional parameter; The folder to create or load the save file in; Default value: `psychenginemods`.

 ### setDataFromSave(name:String, field:String, value:Dynamic)
-<ins>Initializes the creation</ins> of the save data variable field.
-Or sets the current save data variable with a new value.
+Sets the current save data variable with a new value.
+If the `field` save data doesn't exist it will <ins>initializes the creation</ins> of a save data variable field.

 - `name` - The save data name to be used.
 - `field` - The save data variable name to be given.